As a girl born of the Wild West, I have a favorite quote from the Movie "Tombstone" that epitomizes Diabetes...

 The current environment communicates Diabetes as "a battle that must be fought", and tells us we are "engaging to do battle when diagnosed with Diabetes", and that "we must aspire to beat it".

-At Diabetes Activist we prefer to think of Diabetes as a dance rather than a battle... but in either case, it is an advantage to be a skilled strategist.
+If we adopt the language of war for Diabetes it is an advantage to be a skilled strategist.
 The best strategists are truly the ones that win the battle whether it is a choice to retreat, or engaging to win.
+Strategic skill comes from intelligence and historical experience.

 Until now there has not been an effective lineage of experiential teaching to assist people with diabetes to both navigate the illness effectively and change the social environment to one that assists rather than hinders them.
 People with the condition just didn't survive long enough to have leaders within their own community... and those who did were embroiled in the day to day routines that kept them alive... most of them unable to live the normal they had initially been promised.